-If you’re feeling ambitious you could make these with the kids for the holidays.
+If you’re looking for ideas to entertain the kids during the holidays, why not let them help you make Easter wreaths?
 How sweet would one look hung on each child’s bedroom door?
-And they’ll love having their own project to work on.
-If you’re lucky it might even keep them out of trouble for half an hour.
+A fun Easter activity, they’ll love having their own project to work on.
+And, if you’re lucky, it might even keep them out of trouble for half an hour.

 - Egg boxes